How To Identify Search Intent in Organic Results: A Complete Guide

 img-semblog

-From here, you can continue to narrow down your search using the Keyword Magic Tool’s filter options, send your preferred keywords to the Keyword Manager, or even export them all to a CSV or XLSX file for further analysis.
+From here, you can continue to narrow down your search using the Keyword Magic Tool’s filter options, send your preferred keywords to the Keyword Strategy Builder, or even export them all to a CSV or XLSX file for further analysis.

 What’s next?